 I expect my postdocs to be independent, self-motivated, come up with new ideas, publish research in a timely manner, contribute to mentoring of undergrads and graduate students and be driven to excel in the field.
 I expect my graduate students to be open to learning novel techniques, perform independent research in their later years and be an author on multiple papers over their PhD career.
 The undergraduate students in my lab are expected to help the graduate students and postdocs in their research.
 They are not expected to carry out independent research, however, this is only because undergrads are typically very busy with their course loads.
-Nonetheless, I have previously mentored undergrads who got their names in publications and went on to very good institutions for grad school.
-So, I'd very much welcome more involvement from undergrads in research.
+Nonetheless, we have had excellent undergrads in the lab who got their names in publications and honors theses and went on to very good institutions for grad school.
+So, I very much welcome more involvement from undergrads in research.

 Traits that I expect of all trainees - hard work, collegiality and a passion for science.
 I will wholeheartedly encourage people in my lab to participate in departmental/program activities and events, however, I don't think this should be forced on to anyone.
 I do not expect anyone to slog long hours, however, timely achievement of milestones is important.
 At the same time, as the weather of Ithaca tries to remind everyone, there are only a few sunny days and we should make best use of them.
 It is very important to find work-life balance while doing your research, and I quite encourage that.

 Regardless of what is required specifically for research, any workplace should be a happy place.
 People need to feel motivated to come in and not "have to come in".
 In addition, it needs to be a place where people feel safe and included, regardless of their ethnicity, color, income, gender, and political/religious views.
 As a PI, my responsibility will be to create space for a welcoming, happy environment in the lab conducive for research.
 As lab members, everyone's responsibility will be to maintain such an environment.